catileptic/aleph-testing/README.rst

 .. epigraph::

-  Truth cannot penetrate a closed mind.
+  TESTTruth cannot penetrate a closed mind.
 If all places in the universe are in the Aleph, then all stars, all lamps, all sources of light are in it, too.

   -- `The Aleph <http://www.phinnweb.org/links/literature/borges/aleph.html>`_,